SBauer93/BobbelTank---MarcoPolo/doc/bobbeltank.md

 ## perform_simulation_step_finalization(entity_list, step_count, duration)
 This function is not meant to be called by you.
 It is called automatically for finalization at the end of every simulation step.
 Changes to visualization are performed afterwards
+Perform you finalization code here if you like!

 **Kind**: global function